zabbix/ansible-collection/roles/host/README.md

 Role tags
 -----

-- When used together with [**zabbix.zabbix.host**](https://github.com/zabbix/ansible-collection/blob/main/roles/host/README.md) role, `remove` tag affects this role and remove host from monitoring instance.
+-  Use `remove` tag to remove host from monitoring instance.
+Usefull together with [**zabbix.zabbix.host**](https://github.com/zabbix/ansible-collection/blob/main/roles/host/README.md) role in the same playbook.

       ansible-playbook -i inventory playbook.yml -t remove

+- All tasks from this role are marked with `host` tag.
+Helps when multiple roles are used in the same playbook.

 Playbook examples
 -----------------